zeromev/zeromev.github.io/wayforward.md

 The following thoughts on reducing [toxic MEV](/terms#toxic-mev) are written in good faith based on many years worth of study in this area and with the best interests of Ethereum users in mind.

-Zeromev always encourages people to do their own research, and will under not under any circumstances take responsibility for losses.
+Zeromev always encourages people to do their own research, and will [under no circumstances](/disclaimer) take responsibility for any losses.

 ## users